kdalanon/LLM-AutoHotkey-Assistant/README.md

 #### promptName

 The name of the prompt.
-This will also be the Response Window title, in addition to the chosen API model.
+This will also be shown in the tooltip and the Response Window title, in addition to the chosen API model.

 ![image](https://github.com/user-attachments/assets/130f2147-352f-4bb1-8dd7-6788c58c2853)